 Another thing you might want to do is actually get out of the town a bit.
 Try getting to the hills overlooking the city.
-Haven't done it myself but I would like to the next time I am there. almost 10 years ago
+Haven't done it myself but I would like to the next time I am there. over 11 years ago

 Take a 20 min. walk to San Miniato, a 'basilica' standing on one of the highest points, from there you will have a great view of the city, away from the crowd.

-Piazzale Michelangelo is a bit more of a touristy destination, but you will get a wonderful panoramic view of the city. almost 10 years ago
+Piazzale Michelangelo is a bit more of a touristy destination, but you will get a wonderful panoramic view of the city. over 11 years ago

 Florence is really beautiful, but the tourist crowd make me mad.
 It's not that it's bad per se... the worst part is that it's not really an italian city anymore.
 They change their way of being, they change their costumes just to please tourists and get their money.